huggingface/blog/overview-quantization-transformers.md

 - [GPTQ blogpost](https://huggingface.co/blog/gptq-integration) - This blogpost gives an overview on what is GPTQ quantization method and how to use it.
 - [bistandbytes 4-bit quantization blogpost](https://huggingface.co/blog/4bit-transformers-bitsandbytes) - This blogpost introduces 4-bit quantization and QLoRa, a efficient finetuning approach.
-- [bistandbytes 8-bit quantization blogpost](https://huggingface.co/blog/hf-bitsandbytes-integration) - This blogpost explains how 8-bit quantization works in bitsandbytes.
+- [bistandbytes 8-bit quantization blogpost](https://huggingface.co/blog/hf-bitsandbytes-integration) - This blogpost explains how 8-bit quantization works with bitsandbytes.
 - [Basic usage Google Colab notebook for GPTQ](https://colab.research.google.com/drive/1_TIrmuKOFhuRRiTWN94iLKUFu6ZX4ceb?usp=sharing) -  This notebook shows how to quantize your transformers model with GPTQ method, how to do inference, and how to do fine-tuning with the quantized model.
 - [Basic usage Google Colab notebook for bitsandbytes](https://colab.research.google.com/drive/1ge2F1QSK8Q7h0hn3YKuBCOAS0bK8E0wf?usp=sharing) - This notebook shows how to use 4bit models in inference with all their variants, and how to run GPT-neo-X (a 20B parameter model) on a free Google Colab instance.
 - [Merve blogpost on quantization](https://huggingface.co/blog/merve/quantization) - This blogpost gives an overview of the quantization methods supported natively in transformers.